PacoReinaCampo/PU-RISCV/doc/isa/markdown/architecture/operands.md

 | `cimmd`      | `12:10[5:3],6:5[7:6]`          | `uimm`    | `uimm`                             |
 | `cimmq`      | `12:10[5:4|8],6:5[7:6]`        | `uimm`    | `uimm`                             |
 : Operand Bit Encodings

+The operand bit encodings table provides detailed information on the bit-level representations and formats of operands used in RISC-V instructions.

+These encodings are designed to be efficient in terms of both instruction size and decoding complexity, aligning with RISC-V's goal of simplicity and versatility in various computing environments.